Dr Stephanie O'Rourke

 My second book, Picturing Landscape in an Age of Extraction, is forthcoming with the University of Chicago Press.
 It argues that 'picturing landscape' was the primary means through which European artists grappled with an enormous transformation in how humans relate to the natural world, characterized by the management and extraction of “natural resources” on an unprecedented scale and within a global network.
 Multi-national in its scope, this book explores how European landscapes pictured the natural environment in relation to specific extractive industries such as mining and timber harvesting as well as emerging concepts about race, climate, and waste operative within the continent and its colonial networks.

-My first book (Art, Science and the Body in Early Romanticism, Cambridge University Press), short-listed for the Kenshur Prize for best book in eighteenth-century studies, examines the relationship between art and the production of scientific knowledge at the dawn of the nineteenth century.
+My book (Art, Science and the Body in Early Romanticism, Cambridge University Press; winner of the BARS First Book Prize) examines the relationship between art and the production of scientific knowledge at the dawn of the nineteenth century.
 It reveals some of the ways that artworks were critical actors in a larger epistemological transformation taking place at the twilight of European Enlightenment.
 A recent article, "Art after Self Evidence," reflects specifically on the status of race and gender in this shift.

 I regularly collaborate with artists, curators, and climate scientists to explore alternative strategies for visualising environmental change in the present day.
 Building upon previous work with multi-media artists and museums, I am developing a collaborative project on how to visualise the continued presence of coal-powered energy for the broader public.